 If you've selected a project, you'll see the existing project name and be prompted to keep or change that name.
 If you decide to keep the same name, you'll be asked if you wish to overwrite the existing project on the list with that same name.

-If you wish to keep or change the name, you can do so now and click OK.
+If you want to keep or change the name, you can do so now and click OK.

 Restored projects will be available in the Land F/X Projects dialog box.
 Restored Preference Sets will be available from the Preference Set menu at the bottom of any of our six Preferences screens.